 - If you’re a photographer, details like location & date taken will be appreciated.
 Feel free to add equipment used if that’s something you want to do.

 - It does not matter if you “posted it last year”.
-Twitter is ephemeral & Mastodon is new (and ephemeral).
+Social media is ephemeral.
 Post it again.

 - You don’t need to be a “professional” artist, whatever that means.
 You don’t need to have sold art, been in a gallery or anything.
 If you make art at any experience level and want to show it off and make others happy, this is the event.
 You might be surprised at the feedback.

 - Art must be original and it must be yours or from a family member… with permission. (except for sharing of course) We don’t want to see posts from Van Gogh, however nice they may be.